Cockburn School’s curriculum intent is to meet the needs of everyone.

 Academic Year 2020-21 COVID Curriculum Changes:

-Due to COVID we have had to make some changes to our normal timetable but we have maintained the offer of a broad & balanced curriculum.
+Due to COVID we had to make some changes to our normal timetable but we have maintained the offer of a broad & balanced curriculum.
 All students continued to study all subjects as outlined below.
 As a result, some units had slightly different running times.